Available for work

 Jungle Dash

-Built a 2.5D endless runner PWA from scratch, then used it as a testing ground for continuous state management — collision detection, mobile control behavior, obstacle generation edge cases, state resets on death, and performance under sustained loops.
+2.5D endless runner PWA built as a testing ground for continuous-state systems: collision detection, mobile control behavior, obstacle generation edge cases, state resets on game death, and performance under sustained loops.
+Object pooling, garbage collection pressure, and service worker behavior under offline conditions — all testable in a way most apps don't expose.

 Visit project